Exposure Control Plans

 OSHA (Occupational Safety and Health Administration) Resources

-- Bloodborne Pathogen Standard 1910.130-Provides all required elements of the OSHA Standard applicable toall occupational exposure to blood or other potentially infectious materials.
+Bloodborne Pathogen Standard (BBP) 1910.1030 Provides all required elements of the OSHA Standard applicable toall occupational exposure to blood or other potentially infectious materials.

-- Model Exposure Control Plans for Bloodborne Pathogens Standards (OSHA)-Provides a model exposure control plan to meet the requirements of the OSHA bloodborne standard.
-The written plans must be accessible to all employees, either on-line or in an area where they are available for review.
+Model Exposure Control Plans for Bloodborne Pathogens and Hazard Communications Standards (OSHA) Provides a model exposure control plan to meet the requirements of the OSHA bloodborne standard.
+The written plans must be accessible to all employees, either online or in an area where they are available for review.

 PESH -The Public Employee Safety and Health Bureau

 PESH Website Created in 1980, enforces safety and health standards of Occupational Safety and Health Act (OSHA) for public employees in NYS.
 They are under the NYS Department of Labor.